Deirror/DCL/README.md

 ---

-That's how my library looks like when it comes down to structure.
+That's how my library looks like when it comes down to structure -
--
 ![Screenshot (600)](https://github.com/user-attachments/assets/6eaec1f7-9d9d-444c-a068-3a49c531e738)